KarstenFinlay/CV/README.md

 -  Really enjoy video games, starting from a very young age, video games have always been a key part in my life, not only playing them, but creating them as well.

-- A bit of a film buff, the cinematography really appeals to me.
+- A bit of a film buff, cinematography really appeals to me.

 - Board games, mostly co-op ones.

-- Play squash a when I get the chance.
+- Playing squash.